opendataformat/Specification/README.md

 The ODF consists of data and metadata organized in two separate files (see Figure 2).
 The data is stored in CSV format and the metadata is in XML.
-For data exchange, both files are packed into a ZIP file.
+For data exchange, both files are packed together with a version file (.json) into a ZIP file.
 The ZIP file corresponds to the dataset to be used for various statistics programs through import filters.
 Vice Versa, statistical software is to be capable of exporting the native format to the ODF.

 The DDI-Codebook 2.5 metadata schema is the basis for the specification of the metadata component in the ODF.
 Besides the